What do you need to know?

 Myth: New homes don’t require radon testing.

 Fact: No home is exempt.
 From mid-century to new construction, homes of all types need to be tested for radon – it’s the only way you’ll know your radon exposure levels.
+Phoenix Home Remodeling will make sure your home is a safe place to live in.

 Myth: My neighbor’s home has low radon levels, so mine must have low levels, too.